NivedhaPrakash/zipkin-service/README.md

 # zipkin-service
-Service to send trace logs to Zipkin server which will track the API requests.
-Used Micrometer tracing as Spring Boot 3 don't support spring sleuth as it is migrated.
+Service to trace the requests with trace id and span id in Zipkin.

+Spring cloud sleuth doesn't support spring boot 3.x onwards.

+Used micrometer tracing for tracing the requests in Zipkin.